 IBA may increase vehicle braking in situations when it may not be necessary.
 You could block the flow of traffic.
 If this occurs, take your foot off the brake pedal and then apply the brakes as needed.

 AEB and IBA can be disabled through vehicle personalization.
-See "Collision/Detection Systems" under Vehicle Personalization ⇔ 108.
+See "Collision/Detection Systems" under Vehicle Personalization ⇔ 113.

 Using AEB or IBA while towing a trailer could cause you to lose control of the vehicle and crash.
-Turn the system to Alert or Off when towing a trailer.
+Turn the system to Alert, or if the vehicle has ACC to Off, when towing a trailer.